Xuan-0808/Xuan-0808.github.io/projects.md

 <br>
 **My role:**
-  - **Research assistant** to collect prospective cohort data and lead digital interventions in China;
+  - **Research assistant** in China research team to collect prospective cohort data and lead digital interventions in China;
   - **Lead author** of the cross-country research about "Co-occurrence of adolescent health risk behavior in Sub-Saharan Africa, India and China".

 <div align=center>